 |United States (Oregon)||

 The steps are the same for all regions.

-To start storing customer data in the new region:
+To start storing customer data in the new region, follow the steps below:

-- Create a new Nylas Organization at the dashboard URL provided above.
+- Create a new Nylas Organization using the appropriate dashboard URL for your region from the table above.

 - Configure your application code to query the API endpoints associated with the regional data center for accounts in that region.